dmenin/CourseraDataScienceCapstone/README.md

 * Updates:
+	* 09/04/2015:
+		* The Model Build Function was broken into two, a MainModelBuild, which calls the model build once per gram, so I don’t have the same piece of code repeated 4 times.
+The file paths are still hard coded on the function; won’t change it for the time being because it is only going to be called locally anyway.

 	* 08/04/2015:
 		* added 4 grams where frequency > 1 (otherwise model becomes too big)
 		* add % frequency on the graph